mRs-/Black-Friday-Deals/README.md

 ### 💰 [DropDMG](https://c-command.com/store/sale) - Create professional disk images (.dmg files) for your Mac app · 25% off
 ### 💸 [OK JSON](https://okjson.app) - A scriptable JSON formatter for macOS. | 50% OFF, both on the Mac App Store and the website with code BF2023 from Nov 23 – Nov 29
 ### 💸 [Gitonium Git Client](https://gitonium.com) - Let AI generate your commit messages | 50% OFF on the Mac App Store
+### 💰 [Xloc](https://furnacecreek.org/xloc) - Count lines of code on Mac.
+20% OFF for Black Friday & Cyber Monday, only in the App Store
+### 💰 [Xformat](https://furnacecreek.org/xformat) - Clang Format app and extension for Mac.
+20% OFF for Black Friday & Cyber Monday, only in the App Store
+### 💰 [WebMap](https://furnacecreek.org/webmap) - Sitemap generator for Mac.
+20% OFF for Black Friday & Cyber Monday, only in the App Store

 ## :tophat: Security Software
 ### 💸 [ExploitPack](https://exploitpack.com) - Advanced exploitation framework with 0days and 39.000+ exploits - DISCOUNT: **Upgrade from 1-year license to Lifetime (Only a 10 licenses are available)**